seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

     </p>
 </div>

-As being expected the test fails, that means that assertions works fine.
+As being expected the test fails, that means that assertions work fine.

 Now, we can extract a custom assertion from it, so the test will look more explicit for the reader: